ahelal/ansible-concourse/README.md

 ## Auto scaling

-* Scaling out: Is simple just add a new instance :)
+* Scaling out: Simply just add a new instance :)
 * Scaling in: You would need to drain the worker first by running `service concourse-worker stop`

 ## Vagrant demo